Kamil-Ahmed-Shaik/hand-gesture-recognition-project/README.md

 -Install all the Dependencies using the command "pip install -r requirements.txt" -It is required to add the hand gestures(execution of add_gesture.py) before performing the recognition task(execution of recognise_gesture.py)
--The Repository does not contain Data_source.xlsx and model_filename.pkl files  at beginning,But the are generated during the execution of add_gesture.py
+-The Repository does not contain Data_source.xlsx files at beginning,But the are generated during the execution of add_gesture.py
+-The Repository does not contain model_filename.pkl files at beginning,But the are generated during the execution of recognise_gesture.py
+-Press the `t` key onces for each of different orientations and distances of the gesture from the cam,Atlast press `f` key to save the captured data (or) press `q` key to discard the captured data